rdumusc/DisplayCluster/doc/RelNotes.md

 * The handling of mouse and touch gestures has been unified and simplified.
 * Improved automatic placement of windows.

+## Optimizations

+* Movies are decoded asynchronously for more performance and responsiveness.

 ## Bug Fixes {#Fixes}

 * Touchpads no longer generate undesired gestures on laptops.